Antonwy/vocabulary_scanner/README.md

 # vocabulary_scanner

-An app which can scan a vocabulary list and convert it into .csv to import the list to other Vocabulary Apps
+An app which can scan a vocabulary list and convert it into .csv to import the list to other Vocabulary Apps.

 ## Getting Started